 More good news: In comparison to other big cities, it all adds up to a fairly affordable feast.
 The bad news is that high taxes on food and alcohol put a dent in the budget, even if menu prices are generally fair.

 While restaurants of all descriptions are found across the city, certain neighborhoods are renowned for their specialties: Little Italy for its trattorie, Chinatown for its Chinese and Vietnamese eateries, and the Danforth for its Greek tavernas.
-King Street West, in the past several years, has become a magnet for gourmet restaurants, offering a bevy of bistros and boîtes.
+King Street West has become a magnet for gourmet restaurants, offering a bevy of bistros and boîtes.
 One thing that's particularly wonderful about Toronto's dining scene is that it's entirely possible to have a great meal at a bargain price.
 Restaurants such as Guu Izakaya and Woodlot let you dine well without breaking the bank.

 Here's one more indulgence, if you have the time for a day trip.
 Just south and west of Toronto is the Niagara region, the biggest wine country in Canada.
 Follow its Wine Route to discover the reason local vintners such as Inniskillin and Henry of Pelham, and garagistes ("garage" winemakers) such as Daniel Lenko, are winning international competitions.
 Niagara's wineries use imported European vines, and because the region lies on the same latitude as France's Burgundy region, this meeting of Old and New World results in bottles of Riesling, Sauvignon Blanc, Chardonnay, Pinot Noir, and Cabernet Sauvignon that are consistently excellent.

 On second thought, even if you don't have the time for a day trip, you can try many of these wines at the local restaurants.
 Along with a celebration of local ingredients, the nearby grape is to be found in the city's best spots.